Kedarnath Yatra Registration

 Vasuki Tal: Vasuki Tal can be reached by a 7km moderate trek from Kedarnath.
 The lake is located at an altitude of 4,150mts above sea level surrounded by Himalayan peaks casting their shadows on the crystal clear water of Vasuki Tal.

-Kedarnath Dham Yatra Important Dates If you are planning to visit Kedarnath Dham Yatra during 2018, then checkout the following pages for latest updates
+Kedarnath Dham Yatra Important Dates If you are planning to visit Kedarnath Dham Yatra during 2020, then check out the following pages for the latest updates

 Kedarnath Dham Yatra will be open on 30 April 2020